 When it comes down to thesis writing we often follow our long-established habits.
 They do not always serve us well.
 You have a goal ahead of you: you want to complete your PhD, and for this you need your thesis or your papers completed.
 To get this done, overcome the habits that we outlined above if they apply to you.

 We are not suggesting that you should skip your research activity now and only do your writing.
 We are not advising you shouldn’t be a kind person and not help your colleagues if they need it.
 We also are not saying that you should ignore advice of co-authors and supervisors.
 Of course you should make sure that your research is of high quality and accuracy if you want to publish it, and you also want to show that you can work independently.
 But all of these behaviors can too easily be used as an excuse as to why you make no progress with your thesis writing.

 We want to empower you to get your writing done and advise you on how to break bad habits.
-If you are looking for more help on how to write your PhD thesis in a smarter way, consider joining our upcoming PhD Master Class.
+If you are looking for more help on how to write your PhD thesis in a smarter way, consider joining our upcoming PhD Webinar.

 - Blog post #13: Writing journal papers: Pros and cons

 - Blog post #22 “Asked to join a side-project?
 Think twice”

 - Blog post #23 “What to do if my co-authors don’t contribute?”